Publié le 7 December 2018

 On the general ranking, 28 teams had achieved the whole route, 425 km and 16 000 meters elevation gain.
 Reunionese team Run Zourit touched the graal of the full race after an 8,5 days non-stop progression in the jungle of the island, its volcanoes, its rivers, its coastline.
 “This is a crazy race, said Thomas Barbereau on the finish line.
 We have discovered our island in a different light, with the eyes of tiredness.
 Carry the bike instead of getting on it, upwelling rivers instead of descending, try the Piton de la Fournaise heat and then heavy rainfalls… Progress, together, for one week, manage the sleep as well as possible, tiredness blows, doubt!
 What an incredible adventure !”.
 All the racers lauded the Reunionese sense of hospitality.
 Here, an inhabitant that shows them the way; here another who offers to eat… the liven up of the little story in the great story.

-And now, let’s welcome the world championship 2019, planned in one year in Sri Lanka.
-Once again, an island, made of rainforests, arid plains, mountains and sandy beaches where beautiful epic stories will be written.
+And now, let’s welcome the world championship 2019, planned in one year in Sri Lanka, made of rainforests, arid plains, mountains and sandy beaches, and where beautiful epic stories will be written.

 Publié le 16 November 2018